Dee Strange-Gordon: Minor leagues

+The Los Angeles Dodgers drafted Strange-Gordon in the fourth round of the 2008 Major League Baseball Draft.

 In 2008, with the Ogden Raptors of the Pioneer League, he hit .331 in 60 games.
 With the Great Lakes Loons in 2009, Gordon hit .301 and stole 73 bases.
 He appeared in the Midwest League All-Star Game, was named the league's Most Valuable Player, selected to its mid-season and post-season All-Star teams, and chosen for the Prospect of the Year Award.
 The Dodgers also selected him as their "Minor League Player of the Year".

 In 2010, he was with the Chattanooga Lookouts in the Double-A Southern League and was selected to represent the Lookouts in the All-Star game but was unable to play because he was also selected to the All-Star Futures Game.
 He hit .277 in 133 games in 2010, while stealing 53 bases and committing 37 errors.
 He played for Gigantes de Carolina in the Puerto Rico Baseball League after the season.
-He was assigned to the AAA Albuquerque Isotopes at the start of 2011.
+He was assigned to the Triple-A Albuquerque Isotopes to start 2011.
+At that time, Gordon was the Dodgers' best prospect according to Baseball America.